-The Scheme may invest in repo in corporate bonds of public sector or private sector undertakings upto 10% of the net assets.
+The Scheme may invest in repos of corporate bonds up to 10 of its total assets, subject to applicable SEBI regulations.

 The Scheme may also enter into "Repo" and Stock Lending.
-The Scheme may invest in securitized debt upto 40% of its total assets.
+The Scheme may invest in securitized debt upto 40 of its total assets.

-The Scheme may invest in derivatives up to 50% of the total assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
-Further, in line with SEBI circular dated September 27, 2017, the Scheme is permitted to imperfectly hedge their portfolio or a part of their portfolio by using Interest Rate Futures.
-These may include instruments such as interest rate swaps, interest rate futures, credit default swaps, forward rate agreements, etc. The Scheme will participate in derivative transactions in accordance with the SEBI Regulations.
+The Scheme may invest in derivatives up to 50 of the total assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
+Further, in line with SEBI circular dated September 27, 2017, the Scheme is permitted to imperfectly hedge its portfolio or a part of its portfolio by using Interest Rate Futures.
+These may include instruments such as interest rate swaps, interest rate futures, credit default swaps, forward rate agreements, etc.

 The Scheme will not invest in Foreign Securities.

 The Scheme may engage in short selling and securities lending.
-The Scheme may also take exposure to stock lending up to 20% of net assets of the Scheme and not more than 5% of the net assets of the Scheme shall be deployed in stock/securities lending to any single counter-party/intermediary.
+The Scheme may also take exposure to stock lending up to 20 of net assets of the Scheme and not more than 5 of the net assets of the Scheme shall be deployed in stock/securities lending to any single counter-party /intermediary.